runatlantis/atlantis/README.md

 **Q: How can I get Atlantis up and running on AWS?**

 A: There is [terraform-aws-atlantis](https://github.com/terraform-aws-modules/terraform-aws-atlantis) project where complete Terraform configurations for running Atlantis on AWS Fargate are hosted.
-Tested, maintained, and free.
+Tested and maintained.

 ## Contributing
 Want to contribute?
 Check out [CONTRIBUTING](https://github.com/runatlantis/atlantis/blob/master/CONTRIBUTING.md).